sanchayvashist/boston_house/README.md

 # boston_house
 Generate a machine learning model from sklearn boston house price data set.
-Created a web application that take independent features as input and generate predction.
+Created a web application that take independent features as input and generate prediction for house price.
-Deployed web application in dockers using flask
+Saved web application in docker image and deployed them in heroku using flask

 # Software and tool requirement